HPH-Fabrication-Addins/cinx-api-docs/source/includes/_returns.md

-# Requisitions
+# Returns

-## Req Definition
+## Return Definition
 ### CINX Object Defintion - Requisition

-A CINX Material Requisition is a compilation of parts that need to be purchased.
-The list might be for a whole project, phase, system, pre-fab work-order, spool, or a general list created by a project foreman in the field.
-Requisitions are created to request the materials.
-The parts on a requisition might also contain items from multiple projects that are combined into one purchase to achieve volume pricing.

-It is important to understand that the parts on a requisition may be divided onto different purchase orders which might be sent to different vendors.
+A CINX Return is a contractor initiatd process of returning previously purchased products to the vendor from which it was sourced.
+Part of the return process is receiving an RMA from a vendor which will be attached the the return.
+In CINX an organization may establish the return reasons and actions that are avaialable to users when returning products.

 **Dependencies and Business Rules**
-- Must be created by a CINX user linked to an active CINX company.
+- Must be created by a CINX user linked to an active CINX company
 - Must have a unique number
-- Must have a procurement status
-- Must be assigned to a valid CINX user
 - Must have at least one item before it can be submitted

 **Supported API Services**
-- Get a List of Requisitions
+- Get a List of Returns
-- Get a Requisition
+- Get a Return
-- Get a Requisition Template
+- Get a Return Template
-- Get a Requisition Number
+- Get a Return Number
-- Create a Requisition
+- Create a Return
-- Modify a Requisition
+- Modify a Return

-## Get Req List
+## Get Return List
-### API Endpoint - Get a List of Requisitions
+### API Endpoint - Get a List of Returns

 > The above code returns JSON structured like this: